spryker-sdk/async-api/README.md

 - `title`

-`vendor/bin/asyncapi asyncapi:schema:create "Your Async API title"` will set the title in your AsyncAPI file.
+`vendor/bin/asyncapi schema:asyncapi:create "Your Async API title"` will set the title in your AsyncAPI file.

 ```
 ...